Mikhail42/ImageWaveletProcessing/README.md

 The project is licensed under both MIT License and Apache License.

 This project is implemented image processing using wavelet transforms following:
- 1) Morlaix transformation;
+1) Morlet (CWT2D);
- 2) transformation, vessels consistent with a model;
+2) transformation, vessels consistent with a model (CWT2D);
- 3) discrete transform Daubechies.
+3) Daubechies (DWT2D).
+Created interface for easy addition of new discrete wavelet.

 Created interface for easy addition of new discrete wavelet.